-The XR17L154 (L154) integrates the functions of 4 enhanced 16550 UARTs with the PCI Local Bus interface and a non-volatile memory interface for PCI bus's plug-and-play auto-configuration, a 16-bit timer/counter, 8 multi-purpose inputs/outputs, and an on-chip oscillator.
+The XR17L152 integrates the functions of 2 enhanced 16550 UARTs with the PCI Local Bus interface and a non-volatile memory interface for PCI bus's plug-and-play auto-configuration, a 16-bit timer/counter, 8 multipurpose inputs/outputs, and an on-chip oscillator.
 The PCI local bus is a synchronous timing bus where all bus transactions are associated to the bus clock of up to 33 MHz.
-The L154 supports 32-bit wide read and write data transfer operations including data burst mode through the PCI Local Bus interface.
-Read and write data operations maybe in byte, word or double-word (DWORD) format.
+The L152 supports 32-bit wide read and write data transfer operations including data burst mode through the PCI Local Bus interface.
+Read and write data operations may be in byte, word or double-word (DWORD) format.
 The data transfer rate in a DWORD operation is 4 times faster than the single byte operation with 8-bit ISA bus.
-A single 32-bit interrupt status register provides interrupts status for all 4 UARTs, timer/counter, multipurpose inputs/outputs, and a special sleep wake up indicator.
-There are three sets of register in the device.
+A single 32-bit interrupt status register provides interrupts status for both UARTs, timer/counter, multipurpose inputs/outputs, and a special sleep wake up indicator.
+There are three sets of registers in the device.
 First, the PCI local bus configuration registers for PCI auto configuration.
-A set of device configuration registers for overall control, 32-bit wide transmit and receive data transfer, and monitoring of the 4 UART channels.
+A set of device configuration registers for overall control, 32-bit wide transmit and receive data transfer, and monitoring of the 2 UART channels.
 Lastly, each UART channel has its own 16550 UART compatible configuration register set for individual channel control, status, and byte wide data transfer.
+See electrical characteristics table for more details.

-Each UART has the improved fifth generation (5G) register set, 64-byte FIFOs, automatic RTS/CTS or DTR/DSR hardware flow control with hysteresis control, automatic Xon/Xoff and special character software flow control, programmable transmit and receive FIFO trigger level, FIFO level counters, infrared encoder and decoder (IrDA ver 1.0), programmable baud rate generator with a prescaler of 1X or 4X, and data rate up to 2 Mbps.
-The XR17L154 bus timing and drive capability meets the PCI local bus specification revision 2.2 for 3.3V 33 MHz operation over the temperature range.
-The XR17L154 is available in the same thin 144-pin TQFP (20x20x1.4mm) package and pin-out as the XR17C154 and XR17C158 in commercial and industrial temperature ranges.
+Each UART has the fifth generation (5G) register set, 64-byte FIFOs, automatic RTS/CTS or DTR/DSR hardware flow control with hysteresis control, automatic Xon/Xoff and special character software flow control, programmable transmit and receive FIFO trigger level, FIFO level counters, infrared encoder and decoder (IrDA ver 1.0), programmable baud rate generator with a prescaler of 1X or 4X, and data rate up to 3 Mbps.
+The XR17L152 bus timing and drive capability meets the PCI local bus specification revision 2.2 for 3.3 volt 33 MHz operation over the temperature range.
+For 5V PCI applications, please use the XR17C152 which meets the PCI spec for 5V 33MHz operation over the temperature range.